zeratulhx/INDEL-Prioritization-Pipeline/README.md

 - Install R: https://cloud.r-project.org/.
 - Place your .vcf files in a chosen directory and set their location in `nextflow.config`.
 - Set the location for files containing VAF, control counts, and case counts in `6_GetResultFiles.sh`.
 These files should end in .tsv.
-- Set locations for temp directory in 'Nextflowscrip.nf', starts with '*'.
+- Set locations for temp directory in `Nextflowscrip.nf`, starts with `*`.
-- Set locations for 'a_census_db.db' and pipeline directory in the top of 'RCodeforKnownGenesFinalExtraInfo.R'.
+- Set locations for `a_census_db.db` and pipeline directory in the top of `RCodeforKnownGenesFinalExtraInfo.R`.
 - Run `Insertion_Pipeline.sh`.
 - Edit 1_Get_INSDEL.sh for deletions.
 - Test files to be added.